For the Yardwork-Averse

 Black Lace Elderberry

 Lacy, nearly black foliage is the hallmark of this sensational deciduous shrub.
 Clusters of soft pink flowers provide striking contrast to the dark leaves in summer, then give way to black berries in fall in Zones 4 through 7.
 Black lace elderberry offers an excellent alternative to Japanese maples and prefers full sun and consistent moisture.
-Available at The Home Depot; $44.19.
+Available on Amazon; $44.19.

 Variegated Solomon’s Seal

 Arching green stems of white-edged leaves form colonies in moist shade gardens in Zones 3 through 8, although the plant will also tolerate dry shade conditions.
 White bell-shaped flowers hang from stems in the spring, and golden fall color makes the plant a stunner late in the year.
-Available from Burpee; $17.95.
+Available from The Home Depot; $8.95.

 This clump-forming member of the onion family sends up strappy green leaves in the spring in Zones 5 through 8.
 By midsummer, scapes topped with two-inch spherical flower clusters emerge and become pollinator beacons.
 Flowers can be left on in dried form to provide winter interest.
-Available at The Home Depot; $12.98.
+Available from Etsy; $9.

 Aralia ‘Sun King’